romanejaquez/responsive-ui-flutter-workshop/step_05/instructions.md

 ```

-The structure should be all set.
 If you run this now through DartPad, you will see the ```FlutterAirSideBar``` in place, however if you stretch it, it still shows all the time.

 How do you make it so it only shows the icons when the screen is larger than ```mobile```, but then show both icons and labels when the screen is larger than ```tablet```?